kfir1200/Bootcamp-IIS-Web/README.md

 * IIS

-## Install and Configuration
+## How to run this project

 1. Clone or download source files.
-2. Open Bootcamp.sln file with visual studio.
+2. Open `Bootcamp.sln` file with visual studio.
 3. Build the solution with visual studio.
 4. In visual studio right click on the project then choose Publish: